 The playing surface at Evans Diamond features natural grass, along with a mixture of clay and crushed cinder infield surface.
 The outfield measurements at Evans are 320 feet down the lines, 365 to the power alleys and 395 to center field.
 The seating capacity is 2,500.

-As a player, Esquer was the starting shortstop on Stanford's 1987 national championship squad.
-As an assistant coach, he helped produce six NCAA postseason teams and one World Series participant at Stanford and Pepperdine.
-Now as head coach of Cal, Esquer led the Bears to the 2011 College World Series, was named the 2011 National Coach of the Year, has had four players selected in the first round of the professional draft and has produced 11 All-Americans.
+As a player, Esquer was the starting shortstop on Stanford's 1987 national championship squad, and as an assistant coach helped produce six NCAA postseason teams and one World Series participant at Stanford and Pepperdine.

-Esquer, 47, has compiled a 383-338-2 (.531) career mark with the Bears that includes four NCAA regional appearances (2001, 2008, 2010, 2011) and a 2001 Pac-10 Coach of the Year honor.
-In 2011, he guided Cal to a 38-23 record and the team's third postseason appearance in the last five years.
-The Bears captured the Houston Regional with a thrilling, 9-8, victory over Baylor with four runs in the bottom of the ninth, and swept through a best-of-three series with Dallas Baptist in the Super Regional, to advance to the College World Series.
+Esquer, 48, owns a 406-369-2 (.524) career mark with the Bears that includes NCAA regional appearances in 2001, 2008, 2010 and 2011.
+In 2011, he guided Cal to a 38-23 record as the Bears captured the Houston Regional with a thrilling, 9-8, victory over Baylor with four runs in the bottom of the ninth, and swept through a best-of-three series with Dallas Baptist in the Super Regional, to advance to the College World Series.

-In the CWS, Cal dropped a close 4-1 decision to top-seeded Virginia before defeating Texas A&M, 7-3, for its first win in Omaha since 1980.
-The memorable season, the 12th for Esquer in Berkeley, came to an end with an 8-1 loss in a re-match versus Virginia.
+At the 2011 CWS, Cal dropped a close 4-1 decision to top-seeded Virginia before defeating Texas A&M, 7-3, for its first win in Omaha since 1980.
+The memorable season came to an end with an 8-1 loss in a re-match versus Virginia.
 During the 2011 campaign, first baseman Devon Rodriguez earned Most Outstanding Player of the Houston Regional honors, second baseman Tony Renda was named the 2011 Pac-10 Player of the Year and left-hander Kyle Porter earned Freshman All-America honors.

 The success in 2011 came despite an initial decision in September, 2010 to discontinue the Cal baseball program due to pressure on the University's budget.
 Following a fundraising effort that has generated approximately $10 million in commitment, Golden Bear baseball was reinstated April 8, 2011.

-Esquer has coached 11 All-Americans in his tenure at Cal and has seen 66 of his players drafted by the Major Leagues, featuring four first-round draft picks, including right-hander Brandon Morrow, who in 2006 became the highest draft pick in school history when he was the fifth pick overall by the Seattle Mariners.
+Esquer has not only coached 12 All-Americans in his tenure at Cal, but also seen 67 of his players drafted and signed by the Major Leagues, featuring four first-round draft picks, including right-hander Brandon Morrow, who in 2006 became the highest draft pick in school history when he was the fifth pick overall by the Seattle Mariners.
 Esquer also helped develop center fielder Brett Jackson, a first-round pick of the Chicago Cubs in 2009; first baseman David Cooper, a first-round pick of the Toronto Blue Jays in 2008; and third baseman Conor Jackson, who in 2003 was drafted in the first round by the Arizona Diamondbacks.

-Beyond the on-field accomplishments, the Cal mentor has also been instrumental in securing several improvements at Evans Diamond – including the new lights and video scoreboard installed at Evans Diamond during the 2013 season – and earlier the Carl Van Heuit Training Center, which provides the Bears with new indoor batting cages, bullpens and workout facilities.
+Beyond the on-field accomplishments, the Cal mentor has also been instrumental in securing several improvements at Evans Diamond – including the new lights and video scoreboard installed at Evans Diamond during the 2013 season – and earlier the Carl Van Heuit Training Center, which provides the Bears with indoor batting cages, bullpens and workout facilities.